-The Board applies the following general principles when determining and measuring performance targets and any STI incentive:
+The Board applies the following general principles when determining and measuring performance targets and any STI.
+The Board retains discretion in relation to the impact that non-recurring or unusual items may have on achievement of the STIs.

-STI Pool The size of the STI pool is determined by the Board, upon advice from the Nomination & Remuneration Committee, having regard to individual employment contracts.
-In consultation with the Nomination & Remuneration Committee, the Board assesses the Group's financial performance and the performance of KMP against agreed performance objectives.
+The size of the STI pool is determined by the Board, upon advice from the Nomination & Remuneration Committee, having regard to individual employment contracts.
+STI Pool In consultation with the Nomination & Remuneration Committee, the Board assesses the Group's financial performance and the performance of KMP against agreed performance objectives.
 Payment of any STI is subject to achievement of the financial gateway.
-Financial gateway Achievement of budgeted Underlying EBITDA 1 (introduced from the year ended 30 June 2021).
-Structure 60% of the STI linked to the achievement of the budgeted Underlying EBITDA financial hurdle; and Structure 40% of the STI linked to the achievement of non-financial performance objectives in the categories noted above.
-For the proportion of the STI linked to financial performance, entitlement is based on the following tiers: Entitlement Financial hurdle Performance targets 75% of the financial portion Achievement of budgeted Underlying EBITDA from core operations · · 90% of the financial portion Budget exceeded between 5% and 15% 100% of the financial portion Budget exceeded by at least 15% The Board retains discretion in relation items may have on achievement of the to the impact that non-recurring or unusual
+Financial gateway Achievement of budgeted Underlying EBITDA 1 .
+Structure A portion of the STI is linked to the achievement of the budgeted Underlying EBITDA financial hurdle (2022: 55%; 2021: 60%); and A portion of the STI is linked to the achievement of non-financial performance objectives (2022: 45%; 2021: 40%).
+Performance targets For the proportion of the STI linked to financial performance, entitlement is based on a tiered approach, with 100% of the financial portion only being paid if the budgeted Underlying EBITDA is exceeded by a predetermined amount.

-1 Refer to page 2 for the definition of Underlying EBITDA.
+Refer to page 2 for the definition of Underlying EBITDA.